n-ypy/GeoQuiz/README.md

 The project's goal was to create a quiz game using native JavaScript and PHP.
 </br>
 </br>
-Link to the project website : http://evgenii-geoquiz.projets.garage404.com/
+You can access the project website by following this link: [GeoQuiz](http://evgenii-geoquiz.projets.garage404.com/)
 </br>
 ## Project requirements
 This project had to meet the following requirements.